-Star Wars stormtrooper projected on Orwell bridge
+Star Wars Day: Stormtrooper projected on Orwell bridge

 It was a "guerrilla projection" and he did not ask for permission, he added.

-Mr Harris, who works across the UK and worldwide, and has projected onto the Houses of Parliament and Stonehenge, said other similar images would be projected onto the BT Tower in Martlesham at about 21:15 on Thursday, with the permission of BT.
+Mr Harris, who has previously projected onto the Houses of Parliament and Stonehenge, said other similar images would be projected onto the BT Tower in Martlesham at about 21:15 on Thursday, with the permission of BT.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk